Platforms & Apps

 • Secure order retrieval that allows merchants to get orders without exposing credit card information to hackers.
 This is usually accomplished by the merchant viewing and downloading orders from the site with a web browser using a secure SSL connection.
 Other methods include XML, secure FTP, or encrypted e-mail.

-Nearly all carts have these kinds of protections built-in.
+Nearly all carts have these kinds of protections built in.

-Payment Gateways
+Payment gateways

-However, to get real-time authorization of credit cards, you’ll probably need to also secure a payment gateway for an extra monthly fee.
-(Exceptions to this include: PayPal, Yahoo!, and the third-party services that handle the credit card transaction themselves: 2CheckOut.com, CCNow, DigiBuy, Kagi, and others.)
+However, to get real-time authorization of credit cards, you’ll probably also need to secure a payment gateway for an extra monthly fee.
+(Exceptions to this include PayPal, Yahoo!, and the third-party services that handle the credit card transaction themselves: 2CheckOut.com, CCNow, DigiBuy, Kagi, and others.)
 You can often find a payment gateway conveniently bundled with your merchant credit card account.

-The most common payment gateways available — by US-based carts anyway — are Authorize.Net, VeriSign PayFlow Pro, LinkPoint, and WorldPay.
+The most common payment gateways available — by U.S.-based carts anyway — are Authorize.Net, VeriSign PayFlow Pro, LinkPoint, and WorldPay.
 PayPal is also offered as an alternate payment system in most shopping carts, though PayPal’s proprietary Instant Payment Notification (IPN) is available only in a few instances.

-• Time in retyping orders and credit card numbers
+• Time in retyping orders and credit card numbers,

-• Errors created by re-entering orders
+• Errors created by re-entering orders,

-• Time in processing orders, since the authorization step is already completed
+• Time in processing orders, since the authorization step is already completed.

 Nearly all carts provide the customer with both on-screen and e-mail receipts to confirm the purchase.
 Only a few carts provide e-mail confirmation of shipping, but we’ll discuss that below under order management.